dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 ```

 Since `AVAudioPlayer` is explicitly included like this,
-ffigen will exclude all other interfaces.
+`ffigen` excludes all other interfaces.
-The `exclude-all-by-default` flag tells ffigen to
+The `exclude-all-by-default` flag tells `ffigen` to
 exclude everything else.
 The result is that nothing is included except `AVAudioPlayer`,
-and the things that it depends on, such as `NSObject` and `NSString`.
+and its dependencies, such as `NSObject` and `NSString`.
 So instead of several million lines of bindings,
 you end up with tens of thousands.

 If you need more granular control,
-you can exclude or include all the declarations individually,
+you can exclude or include all declarations individually,
 rather than using `exclude-all-by-default`:

 ```yaml